bitextor/bitextor-neural/docs/CONFIG.md

 ## Parallel data filtering

-Parallel data filtering is carried out with [Bicleaner](https://github.com/bitextor/bicleaner); this tool uses a pre-trained regression model to filter out pairs of segments with a low confidence score.
+Parallel data filtering is carried out with [Bicleaner AI](https://github.com/bitextor/bicleaner-ai); this tool uses a pre-trained regression model to filter out pairs of segments with a low confidence score.

-A number of pre-trained models for Bicleaner are available [here](https://github.com/bitextor/bicleaner-data/releases/latest).
+A number of pre-trained models for Bicleaner AI are available [here](https://github.com/bitextor/bicleaner-ai-data/releases/latest).
 They are ready to be downloaded and decompressed.

 The options required to make it work are: